 Adjusted compensation and benefits expense (which excludes certain items and which we believe allows for improved comparability between years, as described above) was \$1.319 billion, an increase of \$17 million, or 1%, as compared to \$1.302 billion in 2014.
-The ratio of adjusted compensation and benefits expense to operating revenue was 55.4% for the 2015 period, as compared to 55.5% for the 2014 period.
+The ratio of adjusted compensation and benefits expense to operating revenue was 55.4% for the 2015 period, as compared to 55.6% for the 2014 period.
 Awarded compensation and benefits expense in 2015 was \$1.329 billion, an increase of \$24 million, or 2%, when compared to \$1.305 billion in 2014.
-The ratio of awarded compensation and benefits expense to operating revenue was 55.8% for 2015 as compared to 55.6 for the 2014 period.
+The ratio of awarded compensation and benefits expense to operating revenue was 55.8% for 2015 and 2014.
 The year-end deferred incentive compensation awarded for 2015 was \$336 million, representing an \$11 million, or 3%, increase compared to 2014.
 As described above, when analyzing compensation and benefits expense on a full-year basis, we believe that awarded compensation and benefits expense provides the most meaningful basis for comparison of compensation and benefits expense between present, historical and future years.

 Non-compensation expense increased \$54 million, or 12%, as compared to 2014, primarily due to a charge of \$60 million related to the redemption of a significant portion of the Company's 2017 Notes.
-Adjusted non-compensation expense, which excludes such charge, as well as non-compensation costs relating to noncontrolling interests, decreased \$6 million, or 1%, as compared to 2014.
-The ratio of adjusted non-compensation expense to operating revenue was 18.1%, as compared to 18.7% in 2014.
+Adjusted non-compensation expense, which excludes such charge, as well as non-compensation costs relating to noncontrolling interests, decreased \$7 million, or 2%, as compared to 2014.
+The ratio of adjusted non-compensation expense to operating revenue was 18.2%, as compared to 18.8% in 2014.